 Where you lay your head at night plays a huge role in whether or not you will sleep hot.
 Creating a comfortable environment is critical to staying cool while you sleep and that starts with sleeping on a mattress that will balance heat and move it away from the body.

-At Casper, we are focused on developing a sleeping system that supports the body and helps you stay cool at night.
+At Casper, we are focused on developing a sleeping system that supports the body and helps you stay cool at night and obtain a good night’s sleep.
 That’s why the Casper mattress is built with a top layer of breathable, open-cell foam that increases circulation and airflow and the Casper pillow has an outer shell of breathable cotton that keeps air moving all night long.